 - Potter Drug & Chemical Company (Cuticura) open laboratory in Canada.

 - Yardley opens a New York branch.

-- P. Beiersdorf & Co.
-GmbH changes its name to P. Beiersdorf & Co.
-AG.
+- P. Beiersdorf & Company GmbH becomes a public company and changes its name to P. Beiersdorf & Company AG.

 - Bristol Myers (owners of Ipana toothpaste) begin radio advertising (U.S.).